 - ½ Teaspoon Salt

 -Add butter and salt to a bowl, whisk until smooth and a very pale yellow.
-If using a stand mixer, use paddle attachment, paddle until smooth and pale yellow.
+If using a stand mixer, use the paddle attachment, paddle until smooth and pale yellow.

 -Combine eggs and Half and Half, add half to the butter, cream, add remaining eggs, mix to combine